AswinPKumar01/100-Days-of-Code/DAY 2: Greatest Common Divisor of Strings/README.md

 - If yes, then returns the string upto the gcd count to get the largest string

-- Else returns empty string
+- else returns empty string